 • Remove the eggs from the ice bath, tap the shells on the counter, and carefully peel them off.
 Run under cold water to remove any small pieces of the shell, pat the eggs dry, then slice in half lengthwise.

 • Remove the egg yolks and place them in a small bowl.
-Mash the eggs yolks until crumbly, then add the mayonnaise, relish, mustard, and salt.
+Mash the egg yolks until crumbly, then add the mayonnaise, relish, mustard, and salt.
 Mix until fully combined then pipe or spoon the filling into the egg whites.

 • Sprinkle with paprika and serve or refrigerate until ready to serve.